tjjfvi/cubular/answer.md

 ```

 Thus, the above procedure will swap the pieces in the `B` and `C` positions and
 swap the pieces in the `P` and `Q` positions.

-Note that the `P` and `Q` positions have already been solved, and are the same
+The `P` and `Q` positions were
-value when solved.
-Thus, we don't care if `P` and `Q` are ultimately swapped.
+previously solved and have the same solved value, so swapping them does nothing.

 Finally, to solve the `B` and `C` positions, if they're not already solved, we'll
 apply the Y Permutation to swap them.